-In contrast to acute gastroenteritis (diarrhoea) Guarino et al. (2015) also state that AAD is a less clear indication for probiotics, and even if efficacy is supported by several randomized clinical trials and meta-analysis, there is no official recommendation.
-The question, if probiotics should be prescribed to 7 children to prevent an episode of diarrhea in children remaining antibiotics, has no answer as yet.
+Guarino et al. (2015) also state that AAD, in contrast to acute gastroenteritis (diarrhoea), is a less clear indication for probiotics, and even if efficacy is supported by several randomised clinical trials and meta-analyses, there is no official recommendation.
+The question if probiotics should be prescribed to children under antibiotics to prevent an episode of diarrhoea has no answer yet.
 Maybe a selective use of active intervention based on the antibiotic involved and especially the child's age and underlying condition may be considered as the best advisable approach.

-The latest Cochrane review (Guo et al. 2019) concerning children also demands, the benefit of high dose probiotics (e.g. Lactobacilus rhamnosus or Saccharomyces boulardii) needs to be confirmed by a large well-designed multi-centered randomized trial.
-Most of the included studies were categorized as high risk of bias.
+The latest Cochrane review (Guo et al., 2019) concerning children also concludes that the benefit of high dose probiotics (e.g. Lactobacilus rhamnosus or Saccharomyces boulardii) needs to be confirmed by a large well-designed multicentre randomised trial.
+Most of the included studies were categorised as 'high risk of bias'.

-Prevention of antibiotic associated diarrhoea caused by triple therapy in Helicobacter pylori infection
+Prevention of antibiotic-associated diarrhoea caused by triple therapy in Helicobacter pylori infection

-The use of the strain Saccharomyces cerevisiae CBS 5926 in prevention of diarrhoea caused by triple therapy in H. pylori infection cannot be regarded as well-established according to the Directive 2001/83/EC and the Guideline on the assessment of clinical safety and efficacy in the preparation of the Community Herbal Monographs for well-established and of Community Herbal Monographs / Entries to the Community List for traditional herbal medicinal products / substances / preparations (EMEA/HMPC/104613/2005).
+The use of the strain Saccharomyces cerevisiae CBS 5926 in prevention of diarrhoea caused by triple therapy in H. pylori infection cannot be regarded as well-established according to the Directive 2001/83/EC and the HMPC guideline on the assessment of clinical safety and efficacy in the preparation of EU herbal monographs for well-established and traditional herbal medicinal products' (EMA/HMPC/104613/2005 Rev.1).

 So far, the administration of Saccharomyces cerevisiae for the prevention of diarrhoea during triple therapy for infection with H. pylori has not been established in Europe.
-Medicinal products for prevention of diarrhoea due to triple therapy are not available in European Union Member States.
+Medicinal products for prevention of diarrhoea due to such triple therapy are not available in EU Member States.

-Thus, although a great number of clinical studies have included patients undergoing triple therapy and have indicated a tendency of a reduction of diarrhoea the requirements for a well-established use are not met (at least one decade of wellestablished medicinal use).
+Thus, although a great number of clinical studies have included patients undergoing triple therapy and have indicated a tendency of a reduction of diarrhoea, the requirements for a well-established use are not met (at least one decade of well-established medicinal use).

 In addition, the studies included in this assessment report have several methodological shortcomings.
-Only two studies (Cremonini et al., 2002a, Cindoruk et al., 2007) have a double-blind study design, however, the number of patients included was low (43 resp.
-124 patients).
-Differences were also observed with regard to the duration of triple therapy (Cremonini et. al., 2002a: one week; Cindoruk et al., 2007: 2 weeks) and the dosage of Saccharomyces boulardii administered which ranged from 500 mg to 1000 mg Saccharomyces cerevisiae daily (2 x 500 mg, 3 x 250 mg, 2 x 250 mg) in the studies assessed.
+Only two studies (Cremonini et al., 2002a, Cindoruk et al., 2007) have a double-blind study design; however, the number of patients included was low (43 and 124 patients, respectively).
+Differences were also observed with regard to the duration of triple therapy (Cremonini et. al., 2002a: one week; Cindoruk et al., 2007: 2 weeks) and the dosage of administered Saccharomyces boulardii ranged from 500 mg to 1,000 mg Saccharomyces cerevisiae daily (2 times 500 mg, 3 times 250 mg, 2 times 250 mg) in the studies assessed.
 Besides, most of the studies did not investigate diarrhoea as primary parameter and thus a definition of diarrhoea was not given.
-Accordingly, the rates of diarrhoea incidence under triple therapy are very divergent ranging from 6% (Song et al., 2010) to 43.1% (Lee et al., 2011).
-Thus, there is a great uncertainty about the true incidence and definite factors have not been described for the group of patients who may benefit from concomitant treatment with Saccharomyces cerevisiae during H. pylori eradication therapy so that a general recommendation cannot be given in this indication.
-Another important aspect is that that the efficacy of standard triple treatment for H. pylori eradication has decreased and many new treatments have been introduced to improve eradication rates.
-(Li et al., 2015) Geographical differences have to be taken into account.
+Accordingly, the rates of diarrhoea incidence under triple therapy are very diverse ranging from 6% (Song et al., 2010) to 43.1% (Lee et al., 2011).
+Thus, there is a great uncertainty about the real incidence.
+Definite factors have not been described for the group of patients, who may benefit from concomitant treatment with Saccharomyces cerevisiae during H. pylori eradication therapy.
+In summary, a general recommendation cannot be given in this indication.
+Another important aspect is that that the efficacy of standard triple treatment for H. pylori eradication has decreased and many new treatments have been introduced to improve eradication rates (Li et al., 2015).
+Geographical differences have to be taken into account.